-In Sacramento, however, they did not have that option, since the tables can be moved according to the needs of the class.
-Instead, they used the new ClearOne Ceiling Microphone Array.
-“These ClearOne arrays do a great job,” Bender says.
-Each hangs just over the heads of the students and includes three unidirectional microphone elements arranged to provide full 360-degree coverage.
-CompView used just four for the entire room, and the sound quality is virtually identical to the table mics.
-Marcus Walton, Information Technology Services Manager for Samuel Merritt University, says: “Students are able to collaborate anywhere within the classroom, with no limitations.
-The sound system provides the flexibility to speak freely.”
+In Sacramento, Diversified installed a 48-seat classroom for lectures and faculty meetings.
+Here, table mics were not an option since tables are moved according to the needs of the class.
+Instead, Diversified used ClearOne Ceiling Microphone Arrays, which hang over the students and include three unidirectional microphone elements arranged to provide 360-degree coverage.
+Diversified used only four arrays for the entire room, and the sound quality is virtually identical to the table mics.

 In each room, Diversified installed two 70” displays with conferencing systems based on Cisco codecs that provide 1080p resolution over an IP network.
 A PTZ camera is mounted between the displays to capture images of the students and another on the back wall to capture images of the instructor.
 To optimize audio, the team included a Biamp processor for mixing, graphic equalization, filtering, and the echo cancellation that’s critical to a room-to-room call.
 “Students are able to collaborate anywhere within the classroom, with no limitations.
 The sound system provides the flexibility to speak freely,” says Marcus Walton.

 AMX touch screens give instructors visual operating menus for every system, from volume levels to camera controls.
 For video calls, the system connects automatically without instructor input.
 “We add each class to the schedule and the systems turn themselves on and make the connection.
 They’re ready when the instructors and students walk into the classroom,” says Blair Simmons, Director of IT Services.
 Given the possibilities for error, the IT department monitors each video class and local uses.